spiffe/spire-tutorials/k8s/oidc-vault/README.md

 Using our root access via the CLI (by storing the Initial Root Key in a `VAULT_TOKEN` environment variable) we are going to enable the `kv` (key-value) secrets engine and store a secret that we are going to retrieve later using our SPIRE-enabled login.

-1. Given that you may be in a different terminal window, let's set the `VAULT_ADDR` again, and the `VAULT_TOKEN` with the Initial Root Key.
+1. Given that you may be in a different terminal window, let's set the `VAULT_ADDR` again, and the `VAULT_TOKEN` with the Initial Root Key:

    ```console
    $ export VAULT_ADDR=http://127.0.0.1:8200
    $ export VAULT_TOKEN="s.PFuCtYgzjh6mRAfAVjfsGv3O"
    ```

-2. Enable the `kv` (key-value) secrets engine on the `secret/` path
+2. Enable the `kv` (key-value) secrets engine on the `secret/` path:

    ```console
    $ vault secrets enable -path=secret kv
    ```

-3. Put a secret in the new path, this is what we are going to retrieve using our SPIRE-enabled identity.
+3. Put a secret in the new path.
+This is what we are going to retrieve using our SPIRE-enabled identity.
+Since we've specified a key-value Vault secret engine, we'll store a key-value pair in Vault:

    ```console
    $ vault kv put secret/my-super-secret test=123
    ```

-### Set up Vault OIDC federation with SPIRE
+### Set up Vault OIDC Federation with SPIRE

-In this step we'll configure the Vault Server to federate with our SPIRE Server running on a Kubernetes cluster.
+In this section, we'll configure the Vault Server to federate with our SPIRE Server that is running on a Kubernetes cluster.

-1. Enable the JWT authentication method
+1. Enable the JWT authentication method:

    ```console
    $ vault auth enable jwt
    ```

-2. Set up our OIDC Discovery URL
+2. Set up our OIDC Discovery URL:

    ```console
    $ vault write auth/jwt/config oidc_discovery_url=https://spire-vault-oidc.skitalee.org default_role=“dev”
    ```

-3. Define a policy `my-dev-policy` that will be assigned to a `dev` role that we'll create in the next step.
+3. Define a policy `my-dev-policy` that will be assigned to a `dev` role that we'll create in the next step:

    Create a policy file called `vault-policy.hcl` with the following content (you can find the file [here](./vault/vault-policy.hcl)):